-Alff specializes in the history of the Middle East and North Africa and the political economy of the global south.
-She is interested in explorations of gender, race and the environment in the history of capitalism.
-Alff is at work on her first book, Capitalism around the Mediterranean: Levantine Companies and Landed Property, 1850-1925.
-It traces the business practices of joint-stock companies which led to the commodification of land in the late 19th and early 20th century Levant.
-Her second book project investigates the petroleum product bitumen in the Dead Sea, Syria and the Sinai Peninsula.
+Kristen Alff specializes in the history of the Middle East and North Africa and the global political economy.
+She is interested in explorations of gender, race, and the environment in the history of global capitalism.
+Alff is at work on her first book, Levantine Joint-Stock Companies in the History of Capitalism around the Mediterranean: 1850-1925.
+It traces the practices of competition and cooperation between joint-stock companies across the Mediterranean, which gave global capitalism its shape.
+Her second book investigates the evolution of land sales between Levantine companies and Zionist purchasers in Palestine between the nineteenth and twentieth centuries.
+Alff’s work has appeared in Comparative Studies in Society and History and Enterprise and Society.
+Alff has also written in public history forums such as The Conversation, The Economic Historian, and World History Commons.

 - Tue: 10:00 a.m. – 1:00 p.m.